 Mascha de Haas (1977) comes from a real artist family.
 Her father is a gallery owner.
 Her mother studied at the art academy.
 Mascha also proves to possess the creative gene with her artworks.
 As an autodidact she has learned to work with different techniques.
 In addition to paintings, she also makes sculptures and digital art.

-Micha mainly paints figurative art, where women, flowers, horses and often characters belong to his vocabulary.
+Micha mainly paints figurative art, where women, flowers and often comic characters belong to his vocabulary.
 What previously seemed like a hobby eventually became a calling.

 Pop Art artist Michael Daniels was born 1976 The fantasy of Michael Daniels is the limit and it is hard to find it.
 His style is characterized by catchy and meticulously elaborated Pop-Art images from both the present and the past, with surprising perspectives.
 He is ready to conquer the hearts of art lovers with his colorful and catchy creations

 Born in Arnhem in 1967.
 Originating from an artistic family, she grew up between paintings and other art.
 After completing a fashion academy, she lived in Paris for a while.
 Inspired by this artistic environment, it soon became apparent that she wanted to devote herself entirely to painting.
 Nicole Laceur paints impressionist oil paintings.
 Her subjects are very diverse.

 Ronald Chapeau has been a traditional screen printer for many years.
 A few years ago Ronald chose to combine his artistic insight, creativity and passion for art on the canvas.